 Whole life and universal life both offer lifelong coverage.
 They also turn into cash assets over time, but universal life is a riskier investment that requires more participation on the policyholder’s part.
 For stable premiums and interest rates, whole life might be the better choice.
 If you’re a keen investor who wants the freedom to tweak your policy, look into universal life.

-Either way, be sure to compare providers and policies before signing the dotted line.
+Either way, be sure to compare life insurance providers before signing the dotted line.